oekrice/3d_cartesian_mf/README.md

 where the 0 is the `run number', used to differentiate between multiple runs at the same time, and 1 is the number of cores to run on.
 Generally reasonable even numbers of cores appear to work well enough.

-LARE is then run by calling mpiexec or equivalent.
+The fortran code is then run by calling mpiexec or equivalent.
 Some examples:

 ```
 /usr/lib64/openmpi/bin/mpiexec -np 1 ./bin/lare3d 0